aleph8/EOS/README.md

 EOS is based in the Jansens Linkage , an eleven-bar mechanism designed by Theo Janssen.

-We can see the structure of the leg looking the next picture:
+We can understand the structure of the leg looking the next picture:

 ![](https://github.com/Aleph8/EOS/blob/main/project_pictures/measures.jpg)